-Perhaps the chorus of the song Ivy says more about the album Blonde than I ever could without misconstruing its nature.
+When this album came out, I couldn’t stop listening to it.
+And I still can’t.
+It quickly became my favorite album of all time.
 The thing about Blonde, which music heavyweight Pitchfork just named the best album of the decade, is it’s so densely packed with life, emotion, vibes, and torment that it is impossible to describe.
-If I could use one word to encapsulate a Blonde song, it is “ethereal.”
+If I could use one word to encapsulate Blonde songs, it is “ethereal.”
 They are minimalist, with almost no drum use; they are meandering, as they channel a steady stream of raw consciousness; they are ornately produced, with a touch of soul ever so cherished in the contemporary urban R&B world; and, above all, they are extremely personal.
 This is not what you play at a party—or with friends.
 It’s more like Pink Floyd or ambient music, something you listen to alone in a dark room at night while contemplating your existence.
 It requires a meditative setting.
-You have to be prepared and attentive.
-So, although those of you who know me know that it’s been my favorite album basically since it came out, I cannot recommend it to everyone.
-It’s very niche—unlike Frank’s previous LP, Channel Orange—perhaps even anti-pop.
-But if you’re up for it, I am excited for what lies in your future.
+You must be attentive.
+But if you can do it, I’m excited for your immediate future.

 “I thought that I was dreaming when you said you love me